Lagavulin9/Flutter_Head-Unit/README.md

 # Flutter HeadUnit
-This project is part of DES_03_Head-Unit to provide infotainment feature.
+This project is part of DES_03_Head-Unit and DES_04_PDC to provide infotainment feature.
 Flutter was used to implement front end application.
 It uses CommonAPI and SOME/IP binding as IPC